 6. Creating an Outdoor Room

-7. Understanding People Moving through Space
+7. Understanding People Moving Through Space: Physical and Visual

 8. How Light Welcomes Guests